 Shipping into “dry” areas, however, could be tricky,.
 In 1902 Webb sent his "drummer,” a salesman named George L. Shields, into the Louisiana parish of Winn where a local alcohol ban prevailed.
 While Shields was taking orders for liquor in the town of Winnfield, he was arrested for violating local ordinances.
 Webb also was named as a defendant.
 Both men were convicted but as Webb never showed up for the trial, only the salesman faced a penalty.
 With the obvious backing of his boss, Shields appealed to the Louisiana Supreme Court.
 By a decision to which one judge dissented, the Court determined that because: 1) Webb was a lawful liquor dealer in a “wet” county, 2) the transaction had taken place through the mail, and 3) no money had changed hands in Winn County, the law had not been broken.
 Shields was declared “not guilty” and let go.

-Unfortunately, too little is known about Rufus Webb’s personal life.
-He was married and in 1894 local papers carried the story that his wife was lying “dangerously ill” from pneumonia at the Webb home.
+In his personal life Webb at the age of 25 in 1890 had married the 23-year old Effie Jean Rabun, a Louisiana native.
+In 1894 local papers carried the story that his wife was lying “dangerously ill” from pneumonia at the Webb home.
 “Though the best medical skill and nursing is employed yet her relatives and friends entertain grave doubts as to her recovery.”
 Several weeks later the same newspaper was “glad to state” Mrs. Webb had recovered.
+The couple would go on to raise a family of five children, three girls and two boys.
+Considered one of the best known men in Louisiana, somewhere along the line, he became known as "Captain" Webb.

 The story about Webb’s fondness for shooting alligators from a riverboat came from the descendant of one of his companions.
 A great-grandson told of how his ancestor would join Capt.
 R. P. Webb on a Sunday afternoon excursion on a riverboat moving from the town of Sterlington down the Ouachita River to Monroe.
 They would stand in the bow of the boat and shoot the ‘gators, then tether them to the craft, and take them along home.
 He added: “Trouble was they stunk up the town of Monroe downstream a few days later with dead alligator carcasses.”
 Asked to quit bringing in dead 'gators, Webb and his companions obliged.

 With the coming of National Prohibition and nationwide federal control of alcohol sales, R. P. Webb Co.
 Ltd. was forced to shut down.
-That business setback did not send the now quite elderly Rufus into retirement.
+That business setback did not send the now elderly Rufus into retirement.
 A 1922 publication noted that Capt.
 R. P. Webb was now working for the Louisiana State Conservation Department in Monroe, monitoring natural gas wells.
-Still, it must have been relatively dull employment for a man who had been forced during his lifetime to give up three loves: fighting Yankees, shooting alligators, and selling whiskey.
+Still, it must have been relatively dull employment for a man who had been forced during his lifetime to give up both shooting alligators and selling whiskey.